jhatfiel/cotliTools/README.md

 Download your Play History and shows a summary of your runs -
 Usage: `playHistory.rb` to see usage message

+### DE.rb
+Disenchant all legendaries that are higher than level 1 and recreate them.
+All materials are stored on the server.
+Your client will need to be refreshed to see changes.
+Usage: `DE.rb` to see usage message

 ## Random batch scripts
 Many of these tools require [jq](https://stedolan.github.io/jq/), [curl](https://curl.haxx.se/), and [toast](https://github.com/nels-o/toaster)